 Marketing is traditionally the means by which an organization communicates to, connects with, and engages its target audience to convey the value of and ultimately sell its products and services.

 However, since the emergence of digital media, in particular social media and technology innovations, it has increasingly become more about companies building deeper, more meaningful and lasting relationships with the people that they want to buy their products and services.

-The ever-increasingly fragmented world of media complicates marketers’ ability connect and, at the same, time presents incredible opportunity to forge new territory.
+The ever-increasingly fragmented world of media complicates marketers’ ability to connect and, at the same time, presents an incredible opportunity to forge new territory.

 Julie Barile – Vice President of eCommerce, Fairway Market

 Is the prelude to sales

 Marketing includes research, targeting, communications (advertising and direct mail) and often public relations.

 Marketing is to sales as plowing is to planting for a farmer—it prepares an audience to receive a direct sales pitch.